SteerGroup/coding-best-practices-guide/docs/tools.md

 ::: tip
-Git allows you to define your own aliases, so if there's a command that you think should exist (e.g. displaying the Git log in a specific format), you can often create it with minimal effort!
+Git allows you to define your own aliases, so if there's a command that you think should exist (e.g., displaying the Git log in a specific format), you can often create it with minimal effort!
 :::